KTZ228/phd_behavioural_1/documentation/styleguide.md

     - Put the type of variable at the end of a variable name.
         - Something like `isppa_map_mni_3D_matrix`.

+## Issues
+- If you find an issue, don't just work around it but either try to improve it so that it becomes more error prone or ask me (Kenneth) to do so.

 ## Matlab
 - Whenever building a function, ensure that the input arguments are checked.
 Like this:
 ```